saraozn/tp/docs/UserGuide.md

 Finds and returns a property or a list of properties whose name contains the substring inputted.

-Format: `findprop String`
+Format: `findprop NAME`

-* Finds and returns the property or properties whose name contains the `String` substring.
+* Finds and returns the property or properties whose name contains the `NAME` substring.
-* The String must be in the same language as the name, i.e English.
+* The `NAME` must be in the same language as the name, i.e English.
-* The String should only contain the relevant alphabets
+* The `NAME` should only contain the relevant alphabets

 Examples:
 * `list` followed by `findprop F` finds and returns the property or properties with names that begin with "F" in the property list.